dgerosa/gwdet/README.md

     curl ....
 ```

 To download the checkpoints, just execute that whole command starting with `curl`.
 There are two checkpoint files of ~5MB and ~200MB.
 Note that these files *will not be removed*  if you uninstall the module via `pip uninstall` , you will need to remove them manually.
+If you install `gwdet` in a virtual environment, these checkpoint files will live in the environment directory and will be removed when/if you delete the environment.